fabihabushra/classifier-guided-detection/detection/README.md

 ## Usage
-To compute object detection metrics based on the predicted classifier-guided detection, use the following command:
+To compute object detection metrics using the predictions obtained from the classifier-guided detection, execute the following command:
 ```bash
 python object_detection_metrics.py \
   --gnd_label_dir  "./data/labels/test" \